omavashia2005/weather-insights-app/README.md

 * Show the "feels like" temperature.
 * Switch between temperature units (Fahrenheit, Celsius, Kelvin).
 * Display local time
-* Display weather data from the next 15 days a user-specified city.
+* Display weather data from the next 15 days for a user-specified city.

 ## Future Additions